How To Calculate Cubic Feet

 How to do it

-Once you've obtained those measurements, it’s only a case of multiplying them together.
+Once you've obtained the three measurements, it's only a case of multiplying them together.
 Or, if you prefer, you can let the cubic feet calculator do the hard work for you.

 If the shape is irregular, mentally divide it into regular shapes and calculate the volume for each part separately, before adding them all together.